 Windows Update: Network-aware

 If a user turns on automatic updates, any high-priority security update is immediately downloaded, regardless of the network type.
 Other security updates are immediately downloaded only on unrestricted networks.
-By default, updates are not automatically downloaded on metered networks.
-Windows Update shows a system notification for users to take action if security updates have not been installed for 7 days.
+By default, updates aren’t automatically downloaded on metered networks.
+Windows Update shows a system notification for users to take action if security updates haven’t been installed for 7 days.
 For interactive update, users are notified about the network type so they can make an informed decision while downloading updates.

 Windows Update: Enhanced driver targeting

 Manufacturers can control which drivers are offered for the internal components of systems they own.
 This rich targeting experience happens through an XML file that contains the details of the specific system that manufacturers want to target, along with the list of Plug and Play IDs, corresponding driver version and date, logo submission ID, and other fields.
 Other partners can control which drivers are offered to the connected devices (peripherals) that they own, and for the internal components that they sell.
-Partners provide drivers as a baseline to be used when no system offering is defined and can use the enhanced Driver Distribution Center to specify their targeting.
+Partners provide drivers as a baseline to be used when no system offering is defined and they can use the enhanced Driver Distribution Center to specify their targeting.

 All drivers for ARM-based devices are distributed through Windows Update.